isomerpages/moe-chijstc/_theresian-education/Sexuality Education.md

 <p>&nbsp;</p>
 <p>Students learn to focus on their personal strengths to pursue their interests
 and build their self- confidence.</p>
-<p>&nbsp;</p>
-<p>Students will also learn about the definitions of biological sex, gender
+<p>&nbsp;Students will also learn about the definitions of biological sex,
-identity, gender expression and sexual orientation.
+gender identity, gender expression and sexual orientation.
 They will learn to treat everyone with respect and empathy.</p>
 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">